What packaged goods are, how they are labelled, units of measurements used and compliance with weights and measures regulation.

 A ‘package’ is a combination of a product and the package it is placed in without the purchaser being present and whereby the quantity of the package cannot be altered without the packaging being opened or modified.

-Packaged goods that fall within the scope of the Packaged Goods Regulations are those made up in a quantity between 5 g and 25 kg and 5 ml and 25 l.
+Packaged goods that fall within the scope of the regulations are those made up in a quantity between 5 g and 25 kg and 5 ml and 25 l.
 These include both foodstuffs and non-foodstuffs.

 How they are packed